floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 ### Wait states

-All machine cycles that access memory or IO check the WAIT input pin at exactly one clock cycle.
+All machine cycles that access memory or IO ports check the WAIT input pin at exactly one half-clock-cycle.
 If the WAIT pin is active, the execution 'freezes' until the WAIT pin goes inactive.
-The original intent was to give slow memory and IO devices time to react, but some computer systems also use wait states in more creative ways to memory access between CPU and video hardware (for instance on the Amstrad CPC).
+The original intent was to give slow memory and IO devices time to react, but some computer systems also use wait states in more creative ways to arbitrate memory access between CPU and video hardware (for instance on the Amstrad CPC).

-The exact T-state where the wait pin is samples depends on the machine cycle type.
+The exact (half-)clock cycle where the wait pin is sampled depends on the machine cycle type.

-In the opcode fetch machine cycle, the wait pin is sampled in the second half-cycle of M1/T2.
-If the WAIT pin isn't active in this exact half cycle, the CPU will not go into wait state mode, otherwise the CPU will insert extra 'wait cycles' until the WAIT pin goes inactive.
+In the opcode fetch machine cycle, the wait pin is sampled in the second half-cycle of T2.
+If the WAIT pin isn't active in this exact half-cycle, the CPU will not enter wait mode, otherwise the CPU will insert extra 'wait cycles' until the WAIT pin goes inactive.

 For instance if the WAIT pin is only active in the second half cycle of T2, the opcode